clarence-ong/Simulated-Hand-Gestures/README.md

 **svmfit0M** is the trained radial kernel svm on the PCA preprocessed datasets in **Hand Gestures_0_M**

 **4 Type Classification** uses the same test set in all the **Hand Gestures_0_M files** and runs the 6 pairwise SVM classifiers, assigning the class to be the one that was predicted the most in the 6 classifiers.
+(Extra introduction of tie breaking classifier in the event of ties between Types 1, 2 & 3)